Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Most mats stop at 3/4 inches, but FEATOL pushes the envelope with a massive 9/10-inch cushion thickness.
 Combined with a PU leather top, it’s built for maximum vertical isolation from hard floors.

 You will immediately notice the extra height and plushness, which is fantastic for joint relief.
-The flaw?
 That 9/10-inch thickness creates a deep sinkhole effect.
 Shifting your weight feels sluggish because you have to pull your foot out of the depression you just made.

 Verdict